 When someone makes a payment on a website, they expect to receive an email with all the details of their purchase.
 Sending out personalized emails manually can quickly become tedious and time-consuming, especially as your business grows.
 You'll want to automate the process so you don't even have to think about it.

 There are services out there that will let you set up an automated invoicing and receipt process, but if you choose a full-service payment infrastructure, it will take care of this for you as well.
 In my experience, the most convenient solution is to have everything on one platform.

 In the world of ecommerce, first impressions matter.
 Before you go live with anything on your website, you should always test it first to make sure it’s working properly.

 Create some fake orders and test each and every payment method, trying to anticipate all of the different ways users might behave on your site.
-It’s a good idea to test your site on different devices, both desktop and mobile, and have some colleagues or friends try it out as well - they may have some valuable feedback for you.
+It’s a good idea to test your site on different devices, both desktop and mobile.
+Have some colleagues or friends try it out as well – they may have valuable feedback.

 Here’s a quick checklist to make sure you’ve tested everything:

 - Does your checkout page load quickly?

 - Do all the different payment methods work smoothly?